chantastic/sites/chan.dev/src/posts/import-a-module-for-side-effects.md

 Module effects _always_ run at import.

-In a mixed module, you can import the effects without exports but you can't exports without the effects.
+In a mixed module, you *can* import only the effects but you *can not* import only the exports.

 ## Side effect imports in the wild…